candycane124/SackTheSheep/README.md

 ### Objective
 + Collect the escaped sheep and bring them back to your house!
 + Dodge obstacles & avoid dying
-+ Collect coins & upgrade your character stats in the shop!
++ Collect coins🪙 & upgrade your character👨‍🌾stats in the shop!

 ### Features
 + 3 levels of increasing difficulty
 + Shop to upgrade your character stats
-+ A high score system
++ A high score system ⭐

-## Controls
+## Controls 🎮
 + Use **W, A, S, D** or the **arrow keys** to move your character within the game.
 + Sprinting:
   + Hold **LSHIFT** to sprint